net-lisias-kspu/ContractConfigurator/Parameters.md

         // and no vessel is provided, *and* the VesselParameterGroup does have
         // vessels specified, then the list of vessels that cannot be destroyed
-        // is automatically derived from the parent parameter. vessel = First Vessel to Dock
+        // is automatically derived from the parent parameter. vessel = Vessel not to be destroyed vessel = Another vessel that should not be destroyed
-        vessel = Second Vessel to Dock

         // Text for the contract parameter.
         // Default varies depending on the situation.